MooMaker/internal-research/cow-cexs-analysis/README.md

 requests

+Go to /src and run: `python main.py`

+Data will be available in the data folder.

 To launch frontend:

 1. `pip install streamlit`
 2. Open another terminal and run streamlit run xxxx
 3. Open browser on localhost:xxxx

+To Do:

+- Add Gnosis Chain
+- Add frontend folder
+- Add data folder and gitignore it?
+- Fix all prints to readable and important data
+- Fix frontend design and warnings.